-WSS PER-PUPIL BASE ALLOCATION
+WSS PER-PUPIL DISCRETIONARY ALLOCATION

-Per-pupil discretionary (non-staff) allocations support school operations with supplies, contracts, library materials, extra time and overtime for staff, stipends, professional development, and facility services.
+Per-pupil discretionary (non-staff) allocations support school operations with funding for supplies, contracts, library materials, extra time and overtime for staff, stipends, professional development, and facility services.
 Schools may also use their discretionary allocations to fund additional staff.
 This can include teachers, counselors, nurses, office staff, or other non-instructional staff.
-Per-pupil discretionary allocations for each school type are reflected in the 2024-25 Schools' Funding Allocations book referenced in the section "Weighted Staffing Standards Model" on page 12.
+Per-pupil discretionary allocations for each school type are reflected in the 2025-26 Schools' Funding Allocations book referenced in the section "Weighted Staffing Standards Model" on page 12.

-The WSS per-pupil base allocation is budgeted in the school's "A" sub-org cost centers.
-80% of a schools' base allocation is distributed in the spring budget development season based on projected student enrollment.
+The WSS per-pupil discretionary allocation is budgeted in the school's "A" sub-org cost centers.
+80% of a schools' per-pupil discretionary allocation is distributed in the spring budget development season based on projected student enrollment.
 The remaining 20% is allocated to schools in late October and is based on actual school enrollment.
-Prior year school budget carryforward dollars are also provided in late October.